jtmurch42/ng-spotify/README.md

-# NG Spotify
+# Spotify Search

-This repository is the front end for the NG Spotify application.
+This repository is the front end for the Spotify Search application.

 ## Running Angular App for Development (port 4200, watches file changes)